EddyVerbruggen/nativescript-localize/README.md

 console.log(localize("Hello world !"));
 ```

-### Android
-Application name needs to be defined, using the `app.name` key, in at least the default langage file to avoid the following error: `No resource found that matches the given name (at 'label' with value '@string/title_activity_kimera')`.

 ## File format
 Each file is imported using `require`, use the file format of your choice: